Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 Bosley, like Belle, is a Heidelberg Windmill, albeit slightly older.

-He’s part the rat pack generation and could give Frank Sinatra a few pointers.
+He’s part the rat pack generation and could give Frank Sinatra a few pointers with his moves.

 He handles all of our studio die-cutting and occasional scoring.